 The Group arranges for on-demand delivery services to be provided through Dada Now platform where it assists the customer, a merchant or an individual sender, in finding a rider to complete a delivery requested by the customer.
 The Group concludes that it acts as an agent in these transactions as it is not responsible for fulfilling the promise to provide the delivery services, nor does the Group have the ability to control the related services.
-The Group does not have the ability to control the services provided by riders due to the following: (i) the Group does not pre-purchase or otherwise obtain control of the riders' services prior to their transfer to the customers; (ii) the Group does not guarantee an order could be taken by a rider; (iii) the Group cannot direct the riders to accept, decline or disregard a transaction request and (iv) the Group's platform services do not include the delivery services provided to the customers by the riders.
+The Group does not have the ability to control the services provided by riders due to the following: (i) the Group does not pre-purchase or otherwise obtain control of the riders' services prior to their transfer to the customers; (ii) the Group does not guarantee an order could be taken by a rider; (iii) the Group cannot direct the riders to accept, decline or disregard a transaction request and (iv) the Group is platform services do not include the delivery services provided to the customers by the riders.
 The service fee earned by the Group is the difference between the amount paid by the customer based on an upfront quoted fare and the amount earned by the rider based on expected delivery time, distance and other factors, which are both fixed at the time a transaction is entered into with a customer.
 The Group may record a loss from a transaction when an upfront quoted fare offered to the customer is less than the amount the Group is committed to paying to the rider.
 The revenue is recognized on a net basis at the point of delivery of merchandise.
-The loss on this type of transactions is recorded in operations and support costs in the consolidated statements of operations and comprehensive loss, as it is not related to any other current, previous or future transactions with the customer and in substance, is an expense paid to the rider.
-The losses included in operations and support costs were RMB133,241, RMB96,131 and RMB76,989 for the years ended December 31, 2018, 2019 and 2020, respectively.
+The loss on this type of transactions is recorded in operations and support costs in the customer and in substance, is an expense paid to the rider.
+The losses included in operations and support costs were RMB96,131, RMB76,989 and RMB95,281 for the years ended December 31, 2019, 2020 and 2021, respectively.

-The Group also provides on-demand retail platform services on JDDJ platform.
+The Group provides on-demand retail platform services on JDDJ platform.
 The service revenues primarily consist of commission fees charged to retailers for participating in the Group's online marketplace, where the Group acts as an agent and its performance obligation is to facilitate the retailers' online sales of their goods and services through JDDJ.
 The Group is not primarily obligated to the consumers, does not take inventory risk, and does not have latitude over pricing of the merchandise.
 Upon successful sales, the Group charges the retailer a fixed rate commission fee based on the sales amount.
 Commission fee revenues are recognized on a net basis at the point of delivery of merchandise.